Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Overview

 It is our great pleasure to contribute to this special issue dedicated to the life and work of Prof. Erich Sackmann.
 Sackmann was a pioneer in the broad field dedicated to using the tools of physics to understand the fascinating phenomena of life.
 One of the most intriguing aspects of living organisms that makes them so different from their inanimate counterparts is the expenditure of energy to maintain nonequilibrium steady states.
 Many of the phenomena that exploit such energy consumption share features of exploratory dynamics: sampling many paths with occasional resetting en route to a target state.
 Common examples include biological polymerization in processes such as replication, translation, and cytoskeletal filament dynamics.
-In this paper, we examine two case studies (protein translation and microtubule growth) linking the energetic cost and functional benefits of exploratory dynamics.
+In this paper, we examine two case studies (protein translation and microtubule growth), linking the energetic cost to functional benefits in terms of accuracy and sensitivity.